jdoleary/Spellmasons/docs/TasksCurrent.md

         - I think this is also related to the bug that makes the player cloak color revert to normal.
 If i cast poison on myself and then go get hit by a grunt, I both lose the poison subsprite AND the filter that changes cloak color

 ## Bugs
-- Was able to cast beyond cast range

 - enter, enter doesn't make "are you sure" prompt go away when there are no enemies.
 - Priest "run away" ai is broken